Welcome to today's edition of the Rush 24-7 podcast.

 He goes into church and passes the plate for himself and Democratic candidates.

-He uses his faith to advance big government liberalism and a Democratic Party.
+He uses his faith to advance big government liberalism and the Democratic Party.

-But now that tens of millions of Christians who don't share the views of the left are participating in a political process why, uh-oh, sound the warning bells, they are dangerous.
+But now that tens of millions of Christians who don't share the views of the left are participating in a political process, why, uh-oh, sound the warning bells.

-Now, this nonsense may fly on the style section pages of the Washington Post of the New York Times, but it's not going to fly anywhere else.
+Now, this nonsense may fly on the style section pages of the Washington Post and the New York Times, but it's not going to fly anywhere else.

 Those people in New York and Washington inside the Beltway are the ones in the bubble.

-And all this piece represents is the increasing fear of their presence in power that the left feels.
+And all this piece represents is the increasing fear of their presence and power that the left feels.

 Because at the end of the day, at the end of the week, at the end of the year in the final analysis, Christians who are conservative are Americans too.